 Cultivated Helianthus annuus and its native congeners (sunflowers; Asteraceae) provide a highly tractable system for studying how agriculture alters the evolutionary trajectories of native species.
 First, native Helianthus commonly occur along the borders of sunflower crop fields (Burke 2002).
 Second, in sunflower growing regions in the US, crop and wild sunflowers can overlap for 5-6 mo. in flowering phenology (K. Whitney, pers. obs.), leading to high potential for shared pollinators (mutualists) and seed predators (antagonists) among crop and wild sunflowers.
 Texas has 20 native Helianthus species, many of which produce viable, hybrid offspring with crop sunflowers (Whitton 1997, Linder 1998), a further indication of shared insect pollinators.
 Third, as Asteraceae have sporophytic self-incompatibility (Linder 1998), self pollen grains do not germinate pollen tubes allowing for the quantification of outcross pollen grains deposited by pollinators.
 Finally, my target native species, Helianthus annuus texanus, is an annual, which is ideal for measuring lifetime fitness and selection in nature.

 A diverse biotic community interacts with native and crop sunflowers.
 In general, the pollinator communities of both crop and wild sunflowers are dominated by several hundred species of bees (Hurd 1980), with honeybees particularly prevalent in crop sunflowers (Greenleaf 2006).
-Seed predators attack both native and crop sunflowers, and their species-specific damage to sunflower seeds is easily quantified (Whitney 2006).
+Seed predators attack both native and crop sunflowers, and their species-specific damage to sunflower seeds is easily quantified and has obvious fitness consequences (Whitney 2006).
 These biotic communities are known to influence natural selection on sunflower traits (Whitney 2006).

 Study sites and design